Weather: Warm week, sunny with little rain. Spring!

 As I can’t imagine that it is taking the material very far, coupled with the hedgehog regularly turning up in my garden as soon as it becomes dark, the conclusion seems to be that this individual is building a winter hibernation nest in my neighbours garden, just beyond the fence hole.
 This would be close to the food I supply in the feed station and makes use of the rather wild area at the back of the neighbours garden.

 I’ve been doing additional reading on hedgehog activity and this has provided a few explanations on the nesting habits.
-It seems that my hedgehog house was been used as a summer/day nesting site of which the hedgehogs will have several.
+It seems that my hedgehog house was being used as a summer/day nesting site of which the hedgehogs will have several.
 Apparently a male will tend to use a different site every night whilst a female will use the same location for around a week.
 This would make sense of the regular behaviour I’ve witnessed of the house being used for around a week and then abandoned.
 It would also confirm that the majority of users, and certainly the last occupant in September was indeed a female.

 Despite using a variety of nest sites during the summer each hedgehog will only make and use one unique winter nest for hibernation.
 As we are now nearly at the point of winter hibernation, last minute nest enhancements aside, it would confirm that my hedgehog house has not been selected for use this year.